DanielDong/GitTest/README.md

 git config --global user.email "dongshichao1988@gmail.com"
 git commit --amend --reset-author git reset HEAD <file> - to unstage git checkout -- <filename> to discard changes in working directory

+git checkout -b <new_branch> - create a new branch and switch to it